C4mdax/Machine_Learning/Roadmap/ROADMAP.md

   - Model-based Algorithms
 </details>

-# P6: Machine Lerning Introductory Libraries
+# Phase 6: Machine Lerning Introductory Libraries
 <details>
   <summary>Scikit-Learn</summary>
   The most popular and easy-to-use library for machine learning in Python.
 It provides a wide range of algorithms and tools for classification, regression, clustering, dimensionality reduction, feature selection, and more.
 It also includes functions for data preprocessing and model validation.